AI voice receptionist for small business: what it is, what it costs, and whether it is worth it

 Not every business needs this.
 Here is a simple way to decide.

-You probably need an AI voice receptionist if inbound phone calls are how customers reach you, if you or your team are often too busy to answer, if you lose business after hours, or if you are in a trade where the person answering is also the person doing the work.
-Home services, dental and medical offices, salons, law firms, auto repair, and real estate are the clearest fits, because in all of them the phone is the cash register and the owner cannot always reach it.
+You probably need an AI voice receptionist if inbound calls are how customers reach you, if you or your team are often too busy to answer, if you lose business after hours, or if the person who should answer the phone is also the person doing the work.
+Home services, dental and medical offices, salons, law firms, auto repair, real estate, these are the clearest fits.
+In all of them the phone is the cash register and the owner cannot always reach it.

-You probably do not need one, at least yet, if your business runs on scheduled appointments booked online, if calls are rare, or if you already have full phone coverage that never misses.
-In that case, your AI budget is better spent somewhere else.
+You probably do not need one yet if your business runs on scheduled appointments booked online, if calls are rare, or if you already have full phone coverage that never misses.
+In that case your AI budget is better spent somewhere else.

 §